zhuangh/CarND-Behavioral-Cloning-P3/writeup_report.md

 ##### My project includes the following files:
 * model.ipynb contains the visualization of the data and the script to create and train the model (model.py is the same thing).
 (GPU is used for training of the neural networks in this project.)
-* drive.py for driving the car in autonomous mode
+* drive.py for driving the car in the autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results